JohanLi1990/Learning_Notes/General_Learning.md

 - **Native Method Stack** : similar to stack area but for OS native methods
 - **PC register**: Stores the pointer to where the execution is.

 ### 1.3.2.
 Java Memory Model

+Lesson from Bilibili
+- JMM is in essence a model to support multithreading.
+- Defines how different threads stores and read variable from memory

 **Heap** actual objects
 **Stack** object reference, maethod stack frame, primitive type